pc-aide/AWS/pdf/AWS Certified Cloud Practitioner Study Guide: CLF-C01 Exam/02 - Review Questions (AWS Account).md

 2) You want to experiment with deploying a web server on an EC2 instance.
 Which two of the following resources can you include to make that work while remaining within the Free Tier?
 (Select TWO.)
-    * A. A 5 GB bucket on S
+    * A. A 5 GB bucket on S3
     * B. A t2.micro instance type EC2 instance
     * C. A 30 GB solid-state Elastic Block Store (EBS) drive
     * D. Two 20 GB solid-state Elastic Block Store (EBS) drives